sara-sabr/github-evaluation/slide-one.md

 ### Why

-1. Necessary when working with Git and GitHub
+1. Necessary to work with Git and GitHub
-2. A plan for deploying your project
+2. A plan to deploy your project
 3. Request reviews, review someone's code and approve pull requests.
-4. Avoids branching mistakes between collaborators
+4. Avoids branch mistakes between collaborators
-5. Manage vulnerable dependencies and prevent exposing sensitive data
+5. Manage vulnerable dependencies and hide sensitive data